Jerbear28-spec/Network-Switch-Project/README.md

 ![webnavigation](https://github.com/user-attachments/assets/003e1da5-4f90-42eb-a763-415bfe02cc6f)

 <p>
  The switch's webpage will ask you to set a password the first time you access it.
 If you forget your password, you will have to reset the switch.
-This switch also supports "cloud-based" configuration.
-If this is enabled, the switch's settings can be manipulated using a third-party application.
+This particular switch also supports "cloud-based" configuration.
+If this is enabled, the switch's settings can be manipulated using an application.
 </p>

 ![switchpasswordlandingpage](https://github.com/user-attachments/assets/8fb050af-8f7c-4c8f-b758-ca39812c9c23)

 <p>
- Navigate to the switches "Port Mirroring" settings.
+ Navigate to the switch's "Port Mirroring" settings.
 Set the "Capture" port to port 3 (the port that connects to the PC) and set the "Captured" port to Port 2 (the port that connects the router.)
-This specific configuration will create a copy of every packet that goes through port 2 and send those copies to the PC via port 3.
+This specific configuration will have the switch create a copy of every packet that goes through port 2 and send those copies to the PC via port 3.
 </p>

 ![switchconfig](https://github.com/user-attachments/assets/483725d8-bae6-4897-9d10-24a01493a6b7)